qemu/qemu/docs/devel/migration.rst

 $ qemu-system-x86_64 -cpu host,taa-no=off

 And you would be able to migrate between them.
-It is responsability of the management application or of the user to make sure that the configuration is correct.
+It is responsibility of the management application or of the user to make sure that the configuration is correct.
 QEMU doesn't know how to look at this kind of features in general.

-Notice that we don't recomend to use -cpu host for migration.
+Notice that we don't recommend to use -cpu host for migration.
 It is used in this example because it makes the example simpler.

 Other devices have worse control about individual features.
 If they